HeptaDecane/az-204/questions.md

 ### Q118

 **You are developing a web application that will use Azure Storage.
 Older data will be less frequently used than more recent data.
-You need to congure data storage for the application.
+You need to configure data storage for the application.
 You have the following requirements:
 • Retain copies of data for five years.
 • Minimize costs associated with storing data that is over one year old.
 • Implement Zone Redundant Storage for application data.